You may have heard about siloing or theming and siloing your website using SEO, but what does it mean?

 b) Naming conventions (having a common keyword denominator in the URL)

-The genuine benefit of siloing is the ability to capture entire cross-sections of a market by staggering the content (posts) as well as how often those posts serve as pillars to support the common theme.
+The genuine benefit of siloing is the ability to capture entire cross-sections of a market by staggering the content (posts) as well as how often those posts serve as pillars to support the primary theme.

 What Does Ring Fencing Mean?